adamsilver/fdpb/05-Inbox-Management.md

 Unlike all other fields in the book so far, the checkbox has a label missing.
 We can add a label, but the contents of the label will duplicate the contents of the link.

-We can't wrap the anchor in the label either as there will be 2 operations occupying the same space.
-That is, the label selects the checkbox and the link navigates.
+We can't wrap the anchor in the label either as there will be 2 interactive elements occuping the same space.
+That is, the label selects the checkbox and the link navigates to the email.

-We have three options to help us solve this problem, each with their own set of tradeoffs:
+We have three options available to us that will solve the problem.
+Each of them have tradeoffs:

 - Use ARIA attributes to connect the information to the checkbox.
 - Create a separate `label` and duplicate the information.